 In chiropractic, the overall idea is to work more directly on the vertebrae of the spine and other bony structures in order to release and treat mechanical restrictions.
 Both chiropractic and osteopathy use high velocity, low amplitude manipulations.

-Rolfing SI exclusively focuses on balancing connective tissues and fascia which surrounds all muscles, organs and joints, and create the overall structure (shape) of the body.
+Rolfing SI employs a deep and sustained touch in manipulations and exclusively focuses on balancing connective tissues and fascia which surrounds all muscles, organs and joints, and create the overall structure (shape) of the body.
 This in turn changes the alignment of the bones, overall structure and functionality.
-Rolfing SI uses slow deep manipulations.

 Rolfing SI recognises that restrictions at any level of the human organism can be reflected at all other levels, therefore when addressing a particular restriction the Rolfer looks at the whole body in order to find the primary cause, which usually is away from the site of restriction or pain, “Where you think it ease, it ain’t”.